wongm/wongm.github.io/_posts/2018-09-30-website-blocking-non-mobile-devices.md

 For the best experience, please visit [useless site] on your favourite handset.
 </blockquote>

-Inquisitive me wouldn't that for an answer, so I fired up the developer tools in my desktop browser, and lo and behold - the site loaded.
+Inquisitive me wouldn't take that for an answer, so I fired up the developer tools in my desktop browser, and lo and behold - the site loaded.

 <img src="/images/mobile-detection---next-minute.jpg" />

-I had a look at the source code, and immediately cringed - the entire site was being rendered client side by a Javascript.
+I had a look at the source code, and immediately cringed - the entire site was being rendered client side by Javascript.

 <img src="/images/mobile-detection---Sniffing-the-source-code.jpg" />

-How were they blocking desktop users - sniffing the user agent, perhaps?
+So how were they blocking desktop users - sniffing the user agent, perhaps?

-But luckily I didn't need to dig into the Javascript mess to find the redirect logic - the 'piss off desktop users' page is just an overlay over the top, driven by [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
+But luckily I didn't need to dig into the mess of Javascript to find the redirect logic - the 'piss off desktop users' page is just an overlay over the top, driven by [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).

 <img src="/images/mobile-detection---their-error-page-is-responsive.jpg" />